ibc/em-udns/README.markdown

 `EM::Udns::Resolver#cancel(query)` cancels `EM::Udns::Query` given as argument so no callback/errback would be called upon query completion.

+## Installation

+EM-Udns is provided as a Ruby Gem:

+    ~$ gem install em-udns

 ## Acknowledgement

 Many thanks to Michael Tokarev (the author of [udns](http://www.corpit.ru/mjt/udns.html) C library) for all the help provided in udns maillist.